chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 If the server sends a HelloRetryRequest in response to the ClientHello and the client can send a second updated ClientHello per the rules in
-{{RFC8446}}, the "encrypted_server_name" extension values which do not depend on the (possibly updated) ClientHello.KeyShareClientHello, i.e,, ClientEncryptedSNI.suite, ClientEncryptedSNI.key_share, and
-ClientEncryptedSNI.record_digest, MUST NOT change across ClientHello messages.
+{{RFC8446}}, the "encrypted_server_name" extension values which do not depend on the (possibly updated) KeyShareClientHello, i.e,, ClientEncryptedSNI.suite, ClientEncryptedSNI.key_share, and ClientEncryptedSNI.record_digest, MUST NOT change across ClientHello messages.
 Moreover, ClientESNIInner.nonce and ClientESNIInner.realSNI MUST not change